aurora-scheduler/australis/README.md

 # Australis

-A light-weight client for [Apache Aurora](https://aurora.apache.org/) built using [gorealis](https://github.com/paypal/gorealis).
+A light-weight client for [Aurora Scheduler](https://aurora-scheduler.github.io/) built using [gorealis](https://github.com/aurora-scheduler/gorealis).

 ## Usage
 See the [documentation](docs/australis.md) for more information.

 ## Status
-Australis is a work in progress and does not support all the features of Apache Aurora.
+Australis is a work in progress and does not support all the features of Aurora Scheduler.

 ### Build locally
 This project uses go mods.
 To build locally run: